jndiogo/sibila/docs/tips.md

     name: str

 class Group(BaseModel):
-    persons: List[Person]
+    persons: list[Person]
+    group_info: str

 out = model.extract(Group, in_text)
 ```

 The same applies to the equivalent dataclass definitions.

 Adding descriptions seems to always help, specially for non-trivial extraction.
-Without descriptions, the model can only look into variable names for clues on what's wanted.
+Without descriptions, the model can only look into variable names for clues on what's wanted, so it's important to tell it what we want by adding field descriptions.